JFLXCLOUD/NeXroll/README.md

 ---

-## Firstâ€‘Time Setup
+## First Time Setup

 1. Open http://localhost:9393
 2. Connect to your media server:
    - Connect to Plex or Jellyfin using URL and credentials
-   - For Plex: Use your Plex URL and token; or run `setup_plex_token.exe` to create a longâ€‘lived "stable token"
+   - For Plex: Use your Plex URL and token; or run `setup_plex_token.exe` to create a long lived "stable token"
 3. Upload prerolls, create categories, and configure schedules.

 ---